 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System

-Now in the right pane, double click the PromptOnSecureDesktop registry entry, and then change its value from 1 to 0.
+Now, in the right pane, double-click the PromptOnSecureDesktop registry entry and change its value from 1 to 0.

 Click OK > Exit.

-If you are using a Windows edition that ships with the Group Policy Editor, then you can Run gpedit.sms to open the Local Security Policy.
-Goes without saying that you have to be an Administrator to do this.
+If you use a Windows edition that ships with the Group Policy Editor, then you can Run secpol.msc to open the Local Security Policy.
+It goes without saying that you have to be an Administrator to do this.

-Double click to make a dialog box appear. here you will see 2 options.
+Double-click to make a dialog box appear. here you will see two options.
 The options are:

 - Enabled: All elevation requests by default will go to the secure desktop.
 Default.

-- Disabled: All elevation requests will go to the interactive users desktop
+- Disabled: All elevation requests will go to the interactive user desktop

-By disabling Secure Desktop, you would be opening your computer to possible security risks & threats, and hence is not advisable.
+Disabling Secure Desktop would open your computer to possible security risks and threats, and hence, it is not advisable.